Bifurcation values and monodromy of mixed polynomials

-\begin{remark} In the setting of mixed functions, our Theorem \ref{t:fib} extends \cite[Theorem 3.1]{KOS} since, by our Proposition \ref{pro:-is-contained-1}, $S(f) \subsetneq K_\ity(f)$, and therefore we get a sharper approximation of the bifurcation set $B(f)$.
-While our proof does not explicitely bound the dimension of $S(f)$, it follows from the preceding inclusion and from \cite[Theorem 3.1]{KOS} that $S(f)$ has real dimension less than $2$. \end{remark}
+\begin{remark} In the setting of mixed functions, our Theorem \ref{t:fib} extends \cite[Theorem 3.1]{KOS} since, by our Proposition \ref{p:S_contained_in_K} and Remark \ref{r:compare_reg} we have $S(f) \subsetneq K_\ity(f)$ and therefore we get a sharper approximation of the bifurcation set $B(f)$.
+While our proof does not explicitly bound the dimension of $S(f)$, it follows from the preceding inclusion and from \cite[Theorem 3.1]{KOS} that $S(f)$ has real dimension less than $2$. \end{remark}